Crustless Quiche

 - Eggs.
 Room temperature eggs, please.

 - Bacon.
 I typically add some protein element, and I think crispy bacon is always a winner.
-I tested this recipe with pre-cooked and uncooked bacon, and uncooked bacon released too much grease as it cooked, which made the quiche soggy.
+I tested this recipe with both pre-cooked and uncooked bacon, and the uncooked bacon released too much grease as it cooked, making the quiche soggy.

 - Shredded cheese.
 I’m a diehard cheddar cheese fan, but you can use whatever type of cheese you prefer.
 I recommend shredding your cheese if possible so it melts more smoothly.

 - Vegetables.
-I went with green onions, red bell peppers, and red onion, but feel free to use whatever veggies you have on hand or try one of my suggested combinations below.
+I went with green onions, red bell peppers, and red onions, but feel free to use whatever veggies you have on hand or try one of my suggested combinations below.
+Please note: you may need to par-cook other veggies!

 Step 1- In a large bowl, whisk together eggs, milk, heavy cream, salt, and pepper.